 It is so much more convenient compared to cooking on the hob steaming method.
 That was how I was thought in my domestic science class in secondary school.
 It is possible but you will have to watch it like a hawk.
 With a busy young family no chance of doing that.

 Most modern Asian families use it.
-They are so many types in the market nowdays.
-From the ones that does it all-in-one slow cooker, making rice porridge to cooking rice combination, to a straight forward simple rice cooker they have it in the market nowadays.
+They are so many types in the market nowadays.
+From the ones that do it all-in-one slow cooker, making rice porridge to cooking rice combination, to a straight forward simple rice cooker they have it in the market nowadays.

 This post does contain affiliate links which means I earn a small commission at no cost to you should you decide to click thru and make a sale.
 For more information about it click here

-I love am in love with my rice cooker from Vonshef that I got a year or two back on ebay.
+I love being in love with my rice cooker from Vonshef that I got a year or two back on eBay.
 They do have it on their website but a different model.
 Here is the link to it.
 They do free delivery to the UK mainland.
-This model is 1.8 liter which might a bit a big for small families.
+This model is 1.8 litre which might a bit big for small families.
 However, cooked rice is freezer able for up to 3 months.
-In order to make fried rice of any kind you will need to use fridge cool rice rather than just ready cooked rice.
+In order to make fried rice of any kind, you will need to use fridge cool rice rather than just ready cooked rice.
 As it’s still warm and once fried it will go mush and soggy.